-What are personal data?
+What is personal data?

-With whom is your information shared?
+With whom will your data be shared?

-What rights can you exercise in relation to your data?
+What rights do you have regarding your data?

 Right to information

-Right of access
+Right of inspection

 Right of rectification

 You have the right to have your personal data corrected if they are incorrect or out of date and/or to have them completed if they are incomplete.
 You can do this by sending us an e-mail.

 You have the right to object to the processing of your data if you do not agree with the way we process your personal data.
 You can do this by sending us an e-mail.
 We will process your request within 30 days.